Gold Coast Suburb Profile - Southport

 Southport Recreation

 Southport is also home to the Southport Sharks, the Gold Coast's premier rugby team.
-The Sharks are really well supported and have a fantastic clubhouse and gaming area.
+The Sharks are well supported and have a fantastic clubhouse, gaming area, restaurant and gym.

 Southport Medical Facilities

-Southport is the home to two of the major hospitals on the Gold Coast - Allamanda Private and Gold Coast Hospital.
+Southport is the hub of the Gold Coast's specialist medical enclave with over 200 medical specialists, two large hospitals and several high rise medical office buildings.
+Southport is the home to two of the major hospitals on the Gold Coast - Allamanda Private and Gold Coast University Hospital.
 The area also is supported by various private practices, dentist clinics, radiology and pathology labs and chemists.
+Recently, Griffith University has added their Medicine School to the area as well.

 Southport Shopping

 Australia Fair shopping centre is a multi level complex.
-The facility has everything - mens and ladies fashin, jewellers, supermarkets, pet sore, food courts, toy shops and the list continues.
-There is also Birch Carol and Coyle Senstadium cinema's which are very popular on Friday and Saturday nights.
+The facility has everything - mens and ladies fashion, jewellers, supermarkets, pet store, food courts, toy shops and the list continues.
+There is also Event Cinemas which are very popular on Friday and Saturday nights.
 Close by is the Southport Mall which blends cafes and retail into one.

 Southport Park is a great place to do the weekly groceries.
-As well as Woolworths the centre has Target, a camera shop, fabric shop, music store, Optus store, cafes and many more specialty stores.
+As well as Woolworths & Aldi, the centre has all the basics like bakeries, chemists, GP clinic, fruit and veg shop, a discount store, Optus store, cafes and many more specialty stores, and will soon have a Coles.
 Most locals do their shopping here and it's not uncommon to meet up with old friends in the aisles of Woolies.

 Southport Golf

-Southport Golf Course is an 18 hole, par 71 course and it boasts some of the best short holes on the Coast.
+Southport Golf Club is an 18 hole, par 71 course and it boasts some of the best short holes on the Coast.
+Located off Slatyer Avenue, find out about becoming a member here.